 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you think your allergies are pretty minimal, people are often shocked by the nearly instant change in how they feel after changing to a high-efficiency air filtration system.

 If you aren’t sure if such a high-efficiency air filtration system is the right choice for your home, there are many options to choose from when it comes to bettering your indoor air quality.
 Below are different air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light System is just a complicated way to say germ exterminator.
 These systems help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
 According to research, 1/5th of people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Buying a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help better the quality of your indoor air with Fras-Air/General Service Experts Heating & Air Conditioning.
+Help better the quality of your indoor air with Fras-Air/General Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.